diego-acevedo/final-reality-java/README.md

 1. Change type implementation from Enumeration to Classes and Abstract Classes (polimorphism).
 2. Add interface Weapon to be used as a type for all weapons.
-3. Add abstract class AbstractMagicWeapon and interface MagicWeapon.
-For all the weapons implemented this far, this abstract class isn't a good implementation, but it is good if more weapons are expected to be added, especially, magic weapons.
+3. Add interface MagicWeapon to be implemented by all magic weapons (Staff)

 ### Characters